haidv35/audiobook/readme.md

 # 						`AUDIO BOOK STORE`

-##### This is an ecommerce site that sells audio books with the following outstanding features:
+##### This is an ecommerce site that sells audiobook with the following outstanding features:

 - Simple interface, easy to use
 - Quick purchase integrated "**Momo**" auto payment